tomitrescak/meteor-uploads/README.md

 * 23/1/2015:
     *  Full support for Semantic UI
-    * Breaking change in 'getFileInfo', 'getDirectory' and 'finished' callbacks, which is now passing `fileInfo` object instead of just a file name and folder.
+    * **Breaking change in 'getFileInfo', 'getDirectory' and 'finished' callbacks**, which is now passing `fileInfo` object instead of just a file name and folder.
 See documentation.
     * Possibility to automatically create directories on server
     * Possibility to delete files on server with UploadServer.delete(path), see DEMO
     * Possibility to easily modify the looks of the upload component or even add new upload templates for various frameworks by modifying the Uploader.UI.<framework> classes